40th Street Portal: History

 The portal station was opened October 15, 1955 eastbound and westbound opened November 6, 1955 by the Philadelphia Transportation Company (PTC) as part of a larger project to move portions of the elevated Market Street Line and surface trolleys underground.

 The original project to bury the elevated tracks between 23rd to 46th streets was announced by the PTC's predecessor, the Philadelphia Rapid Transit Company (PRT), in the 1920s, but was delayed due to the Great Depression and World War II.
-The PTC's revised project also included a new tunnel for trolleys underneath the campus of the University of Pennsylvania, continuing from the original western portal at 23rd and Market streets to two new portals, the other being at 36th and Ludlow Streets for Route 10.
+The PTC's revised project also included a new tunnel for trolleys underneath the campus of the University of Pennsylvania, continuing from the original western portal at 23rd and Market streets to two new portals, the other being at 36th and Ludlow streets for Route 10.

-When constructed, the 40th Street Portal layout can out to a “T” shape (seen in the picture above) with 40th Street crossing directly in front of the mouth of the portal.
-This lack use of turning trolley around for emergencies and schedule adjustments and propose a danger for motorists who would often mistake the traffic light at the trolley portal mouth as Woodland Avenue and would sometimes turn into the subway tunnel causing delays.
-So in 1983, the configuration was revised and turnaround loop was constructed and 40th Street was removed from crossing directly in front.
+When constructed, the 40th Street Portal layout formed a “T” shape (seen in the picture above) with 40th Street crossing directly in front of the mouth of the portal.
+This configuration lacked the ability to turn trolleys around for emergencies and schedule adjustments and is dangerous for motorists, as they would often mistake the traffic light at the trolley portal mouth as Woodland Avenue and would sometimes turn into the subway tunnel causing delays, or suspend service.
+So in 1983, to solve this problem, the configuration was revised and a turnaround loop was constructed and 40th Street was removed from crossing directly in front.
+This is what made the portal, though, some cars, go through the portal and to the tunnel.

 However, service to the vicinity of 40th Street, Woodland Avenue, and Baltimore Avenue has existed long before then.
 Routes 11, 13, and 36 operated from their current outer termini of Darby and Eastwick to Front Street in Center City beginning December 15, 1906.